texaschikkita/python-challenge/README.md

 The script, in theory, could be fairly easily re-worked and reused to analyze other elections, in a broad scope.
 (I say in theory because, assuming mine worked better, it could be reused.
 However, mine would have to be re-written entirely for it to be translatable in any capacity.)
-The datasetwithin the resources was limited.
+The dataset within the resources was limited.

 It does not take anything into consideration beyond Candidate, County and Vote count; So, it's not really usable for looking at detailed statistics for an election as using those results for future predictions or voter campaigning.
 But, it is efficient enough to use in other small scale electtons where the the scope does not need to be well defined.